Al-Fatiha: Verses and meaning

-the Path of those Thou hast blessed—not those thou art displeased with, or those who are astray.
+the Path of those You have blessed—not of those who have evoked [Your] anger or of those who are astray.

 Benefits and virtues

 Muslims attribute special significance to some surahs for their virtues and benefits (فضائل) described in the hadith.
 Acceptance of the different hadith varies between Sunni and Shia Muslims, and there is a variety of terms to classify the different levels of confirmed authenticity of a hadith.
-However, both Sunnis and Shia believe Al-Fatiha to be one of the greatest surahs in the Quran, and a cure for several diseases and poisons, both spiritual and mental.
+However, both Sunnis and Shia believe Al-Fatihah to be one of the greatest surahs in the Quran, and a cure for several diseases and poisons, both spiritual and mental.